Jallabaugh-CyberSec/Jallabaugh-CyberSec/README.md

 Cybersecurity projects involving log analysis, network scanning, secure coding, or automation, especially open-source tools like Snort or OWASP projects in incident response and threat detection.

 - 📫 How to reach me ...
-Connect with me on LinkedIn at [linkedin.com/in/jallabaugh](https://www.linkedin.com/in/jallabaugh) or email me at [your.email@example.com] (replace with your email).
-I’m open to networking and opportunities in cybersecurity!
+Connect with me on LinkedIn at [linkedin.com/in/jallabaugh](https://www.linkedin.com/in/jallabaugh)  I’m open to networking and opportunities in cybersecurity!

 - 😄 Pronouns: ...
 He/him